🧪Test Design Best Practices

 • If conditions only allow you to test in one direction (i.e. decreasing prices isn't an option for your business), pick a few points in the direction you wish to test

 • Are products substitutable?
-If testing individual products, avoid changing the price of one product that could impact the results of a different product.
+If testing individual products, avoid changing the price of one product that could affect the results of a different product.

 • Shipping Rates / Thresholds: start with an 8-10% increase / decrease, simultaneously